-It’s hilarious to see that along the shifting of Gregorian calendar, every designer and marketer using a weapon called “Trend” to brainwash people in order to follow their direction to look cool.
+It’s hilarious to see that along with the shifting of the Gregorian calendar, every designer and marketer using a weapon called “Trend” to brainwash people in order to follow their direction to look cool.
 As stated in Toptal, Designers will encounter a greater number of clients desiring to make ethical design a top priority.
 In turn, more those designers will become familiar with ethical standards while learning how to examine design decisions through the lens of ethical frameworks.
-And that’s how 2020 Presentation Design Trends.
+And that’s how 2020 Presentation Design Trends are created.

 Needless to say, don’t you think that they’re such Mr. Know-It-All?

 We, ourselves as PowerPoint design experts paradoxically either.
-We tried to make coverage of what becomes trending every-single-year, here and here are the facts in case you don’t believe with my notion.
-And now you probably think that I’ll share about 2020 Presentation Design Trends.
-Up until now, I can’t get out from that pettiness.
-I tried to foresee, acted to be innovative.
-And, that actually is overwhelming.
+We tried to make coverage of what becomes trending every-single-year, here and here are the facts in case you don’t believe it.
+And now you probably think that we will share about 2020 Presentation Design Trends.
+Yep, that’s true.
+Up until now, we can’t get out of that pettiness.
+We tried to foresee, acted to be innovative, and that actually is overwhelming.

 Next year, PowerPoint will have its 33 years anniversary.
 So, happy birthday!
 (I think it’s fine to say it first.)
 According to the Newton scale, 33 is the temperature at which water boils.
 In human age, it can be described as the stage of maturity.
 So does happen to PowerPoint.
 This tech has been updated for a number of users from business marketers, school teachers, until visual art performers.